zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

   2. Wrap the clickable text or element within the table cell with the `Link` component.
   3. Construct the `href` attribute dynamically using the relevant ID (e.g., `projectId`) to point to the correct detail page.
   4. Apply appropriate styling (e.g., `text-blue-600 hover:underline`) to indicate clickability.

+### Custom UI Component Placement

+- **Pattern:** Place custom UI components (not part of a specific UI library like Shadcn UI) directly in `src/components/` rather than in subdirectories like `src/components/ui/`.
+- **Benefits:** Maintains clear separation between custom components and library-specific components, improving project organization and adherence to established conventions.

+### Notion-like Highlight Styling

+- **Pattern:** To create a subtle, Notion-like highlight for text, use a combination of Tailwind CSS classes: `inline-block`, `rounded-md`, `px-2`, `py-0.5`, `bg-gray-100` (for light background), `text-rose-500` (for light red text), and `dark:bg-gray-800 dark:text-gray-200` for dark mode compatibility.
+- **Benefits:** Visually emphasizes specific text elements in a clean and modern way, enhancing readability and user focus.